| War parties were usually composed of

 marriage between families of aristocratic or chiefly rank was arranged

+to ensure the peace pact.
 A war party was prepared with care, involving intricate ritual

 and the abstinence of certain foods and practices.
 The war party